rancher/docs/content/rancher/v2.x/en/admin-settings/rke-templates/example-scenarios/_index.md

 Let's say there is an organization in which the administrators decide that all new clusters should be created with Kubernetes version 1.14.

 1. First, an administrator creates a template which specifies the Kubernetes version as 1.14 and marks all other settings as **Allow User Override**.
-1. Then the administrator makes the template public and turns on template enforcement.
+1. The administrator makes the template public.
+1. The administrator turns on template enforcement.

+**Results:**

-**Result:** All Rancher users in the organization have access to the template.
-All new clusters created by [standard users]({{<baseurl>}}/rancher/v2.x/en/admin-settings/rbac/global-permissions/) use Kubernetes 1.14 and they are unable to use a different Kubernetes version.
+- All Rancher users in the organization have access to the template.
+- All new clusters created by [standard users]({{<baseurl>}}/rancher/v2.x/en/admin-settings/rbac/global-permissions/) with this template will use Kubernetes 1.14 and they are unable to use a different Kubernetes version.
+By default, standard users don't have permission to create templates, so this template will be the only template they can use unless more templates are shared with them.
+- All standard users must use a cluster template to create a new cluster.
+They cannot create a cluster without using a template.

 In this way, the administrators enforce the Kubernetes version across the organization, while still allowing end users to configure everything else.